Q&A Advice & Support

 I hoped to lose weight as a vegan, but I've actually gained 5 lbs! --Sara, Texas, USA

 Vegans come in all shapes and sizes.
-While it’s true that, on average, vegans appear to be the only group in the U.S. not overweight, everyone is different.
+On average, vegans appear to be the only group in the U.S. not overweight, but everyone is different.

 How’s the quality of your diet?

 First of all, just being vegan tells us very little about the nutritional quality of your diet.
-It should surprise no one if a non-vegan eating mostly whole plant foods and a little lean meats and fish maintains a healthy weight, while a vegan eating mostly junk food (like soda, French fries, veggie dogs and coconut ice cream) is overweight.
+No one is surprised when someone eating whole plant foods and a little meat and fish maintains a healthy weight.
+Similarly, no one is surprised if a junk food vegan is overweight.
+(Soda, French fries, Oreos and coconut ice cream are all vegan!)
 The definition of veganism says nothing about eating healthfully.